pjanec/JsonMigration/README.md

 The library is built on a set of powerful, production-ready features designed to handle real-world operational challenges.

 * **Transparent In-Memory Migrations**: Applications can load older versions of data (e.g., a v1.0 file) and will transparently receive a fully migrated, up-to-date v2.0 object in memory, without the application code needing to be aware of the transformation.
 * **Lossless, Symmetrical Rollbacks**: The system's most critical feature is its ability to handle a full upgrade -> edit -> rollback -> edit -> re-upgrade cycle without losing any user data.
 It uses a sophisticated **three-state merge** algorithm to intelligently combine changes from different versions.
+See more details in [Merging](docs/Merging.md) document.
 * **Safe, Auditable Batch Operations**: For installers and administrators, all batch operations (like upgrading an entire directory of files) use a safe, two-phase **"Plan → Execute"** workflow.
 The system first generates a detailed, read-only "dry run" plan that can be reviewed and approved before any changes are committed to disk.
 * **Storage Agnostic**: While providing first-class support for file-based data, the core engine is completely decoupled from the file system.
 A comprehensive public API allows developers to use the library's powerful migration and merge logic on data stored in **databases, caches, message queues**, or any other backend.
 * **Code-First Schema Validation**: To ensure the application code remains the single source of truth, validation rules (like value ranges or string patterns) are defined directly on C\# DTOs using attributes.
 The library generates and caches formal JSON Schemas from these DTOs on-the-fly, eliminating the need to maintain separate, error-prone schema files.
+See more details in [Schema](docs/Schema.md) document.
-* **Flexible File Discovery**: For file-based operations, the system uses a MigrationManifest.json file that allows operators to define both explicit file paths and powerful, rule-based discovery to automatically find and manage all relevant data files.
+* **Flexible File Discovery**: For file-based operations, the system uses a `MigrationManifest.json` file that allows operators to define both explicit file paths and powerful, rule-based discovery to automatically find and manage all relevant data files.
+See [File Discovery](docs/File Discovery.md) document for more details.
 * **Robust Error Handling**: When an unrecoverable error occurs, the system doesn't just fail; it **quarantines** the problematic data.
 It produces a rich, structured diagnostic report that gives operators clear, actionable information to resolve the issue.

 ## **1.3 Core Design Principles**